gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 #### Inherently Incomplete

-Your Zettelkasten is meant to compliment what you already know, not to be complete.
+Your Zettelkasten is meant to complement what you already know, not to be complete.

-This means that some notes will be more extensive, if they are about something you're not very familiar with, while other notes will mention a sentence.
+This means that some notes will be more extensive if they are about something you're not very familiar with, while other notes will mention a sentence.

 It's also expected for some notes to link to concepts defined in the